First Things to Know about TouchDesigner

 The next time you want to save, just choose File -> 'Save' to increment the file name and save.
-You can also use Ctrl+S to save.
+You can also use Ctrl+s to save (Command+s on macOS).

 After you quit TouchDesigner, the next time you re-start, you can go to the Learning folder and double-click

 Learning.toe, which always starts the latest numbered file.

 Let's create an empty Component.
 Press Tab, in COMP select Base, and place it.
 Roller-wheel into base1.

 On the top menu bar, under the Dialogs menu, select the first item (Explore on Windows).

 Go to some media folder and Drag-drop some of your media files from the file browser into the Network Editor.

 You can also get files from the desktop and drop them in.